Plabrum/subway_status/README.md

 # Subway Status

 This App uses the GTFS feeds from the MTA to display system alerts by route.
+Motivated by getting blindsided by the L train being out of service.
 Visit the live site: [https://subway.plabrum.com](https://subway.plabrum.com)

 <img src="https://github.com/user-attachments/assets/d29eb3ef-1a9a-4078-becd-b16e437dce47" alt="Home Screen" width="300">